-Property tax revenue was up 9% compared to the prior year.
+Property tax revenue was up 34% compared to the prior year.
 Total spending on governmental activities was down (9)%.

-In the aggregate, total revenues collected in FY 2022 were down (18)% compared to 2021.
-Investment revenues increased as a result of the increase in investment market values.
+In the aggregate, total revenues collected in FY 2023 were up 51% compared to 2022.
+Net Investment revenues in fair market value improved compared to previous fiscal year.